Troubleshoot Search Implementation Issues With Usage Analytics

 • Search boxes which apply special filters that don’t work as expected

-To troubleshoot search implementation issues with usage analytics
+To troubleshoot search implementation issues with usage analytics, you can use one or more of the following methods:

-• Looking at the Content Gaps explorer:
+• In the Content Gaps explorer:

-This explorer provides a list of queries that didn’t return results (see Content Gaps).
+This explorer provides a list of queries that didn’t return results (see Content gaps).

 2. Investigate why each user query with the highest Search Event Count value didn’t return results.